What Does it Mean to Study Biotechnology?

 An associate degree usually consists of 60 or more credit hours, some of which may also count towards other majors and/or concentrations.
 An industry internship is generally required.
-The entire program takes four full semesters, or two years, to complete.
-Graduates of associate degree programs in biotechnology are well qualified to become lab technicians or assistants.
+The entire program usually takes four full semesters, or two years, to complete.
+Graduates of associate degree programs in biotechnology often find themselves pursuing positions as lab technicians or assistants.

 Bachelor's Degree Programs in Biotechnology

 Because biotechnology has become so specialized in recent years, it is rare to find a college or university that offers a bachelor's degree in biotechnology.
-The expectation in the academic field is that students will pursue an initial degree in an applicable field, such as chemistry or biology, and then go on to a master's program in biotech.
+The expectation in the academic field is that students pursue an initial degree in an applicable field, such as chemistry or biology, and then go on to a master's program in biotech.
 However, the bachelor's programs that do exist stress a particular aspect of biotechnology.
-Many programs offer employment assistance for new graduates.

 Online Degrees in Biotechnology